VirgillP/covid19globalcases/README.md

  3. Continue by entering the following commands in terminal as shown in the troubleshooting documentation:

      `jupyter nbextension uninstall --user webio/main`
     `jupyter nbextension uninstall --user webio-jupyter-notebook`

+ 5. Re-install the Jupyter Notebook extension:

+      `using WebIO`
+      `WebIO.install_jupyter_nbextension()`

- 5. After you have re-installed the webIO open the Julia REPL and enter the following command:
+ 6. After you have re-installed the webIO open Julia REPL and enter the following command:

      `/Users/your username/opt/miniconda3/bin/jupyter nbextension enable --user webio-jupyter-notebook`

-  6. The following should appear;
+  7. The following should appear;
             Enabling notebook extension webio-jupyter-notebook...
               - Validating: OK

- 7. Start your Jupyter Notebook
+ 8. Start your Jupyter Notebook and enjoy using widgets.

- After you have re-installed WebIO with step 4, a more detailed message should appear as in step 6.
-Even so do step as well 6 as well.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)